pixelit-project/PixelIt/README.md

 <!-- ** WORK IN PROGRESS ** -->

+### 2.5.6 (2026-06-05)

+- (foorschtbar) Increased the timeout for the WiFi connection to 30 seconds.
+- (foorschtbar) A neat animation is now displayed during the Wifi connection process.
+-
 ### 2.5.5 (2025-04-24)

 - (foorschtbar) Battery screen on boot can now be disabled